EESSI/docs/docs/pilot.md

    Singularity> ls /cvmfs/pilot.eessi-hpc.org/2020.12
    compat  init  software
    ```
+#### Standard installation

+For those with privileges on their system, there are a number of example installation scripts for different architectures
+and operating systems available in the [EESSI demo repository](https://github.com/EESSI/eessi-demo/tree/main/scripts).

+Here we prefer the Singularity approach as we can guarantee that the docker image is up to date.

 ### Setting up the EESSI environment

 Once you have the EESSI pilot repository mounted, you can set up the environment by sourcing the provided init script: